sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 First, I start *every* template with a comment block of ERB (`<%# #%>`) which contains metadata for Satellite's Template Sync (more on that in a later blog post).

 Secondly, the next comment block is *not* used by Satellite, but rather by myself to quickly look up what I changed when.
-I know, this is rather an oldschool technique, but for me it works to keep track of what I have changed when and why.
+I know, this is rather an old-school technique, but for me it works to keep track of what I have changed when and why.
 Yes, the same is present as well in `git log`, but I find it quite handy to have such things in each template as well.

-#### Provision Template
+### Provision Template

 My Provision Templates and Snippets contain further a section with `Supported host parameters`[^host_params].
-These list the parameters of each Template and Snippet that can be overriden/set to customize the behavior of them.
+These list the parameters of each Template and Snippet that can be overridden/set to customize the behavior of them.
 The exception is `pvt-provisioning`.
 Within this template *all* available parameters for the Provision Template are included - including those that are actually included through Snippets during provisioning.
 This way you have *one* place to look up which parameters are supported.
 Of course this is a manual effort, and thus the documentation inside those templates is only helpful when you keep it up-to-date.
 I also include a section with `Snippets` and `Custom snippets`.
 These are self explanatory.